Is Neuro-Symbolic AI Meeting its Promise in Natural Language Processing? A Structured Review: Introduction

 On the other hand, traditional symbolic approaches have also failed to capture the essence of human reasoning.
-We don't need a scholar to confirm that everyday commonsense reasoning is nothing like the rigorous mathematical logic whose goal is validity.
-But even when the objective isn't commonsense, but rather tasks which require precise, deterministic answers such as expert reasoning or planning, traditional symbolic reasoners are slow, cumbersome, and computationally intractable at scale.
-Description Logics (DLs) such as OWL, for example, are used to reason over ontologies and knowledge graphs (KGs) on the Web.
+While we may not yet understand exactly how people reason, it is generally accepted that human reasoning is nothing like the rigorous mathematical logic where the goal is validity.
+Though not for lack of ambition - Socrates got himself killed trying to get people to reason with logic \cite{farnsworth2021socratic}.
+In the \textit{Dictionary of Cognitive Science} \cite{engel_2003}, Pascal Engel describes reasoning in a natural setting as \say{ridden with errors and paralogisms.} Engel refers to Daniel Kahneman, Amos Tversky, Philip Wason, among others, who have conducted numerous experiments and written extensively showing how logical fallacies and \say{noise} can lead to those errors \cite{kahneman2011thinking, Kahneman_Sibony_Sunstein_2021}.
+But even when the objective is not to emulate human thinking, but rather the execution of tasks which require precise, deterministic answers such as expert reasoning or planning, traditional symbolic reasoners are slow, cumbersome, and computationally intractable at scale, \say{typically subject to combinatorial explosions that limit both the number of axioms, the number of individuals and relations described by these axioms, and the depth of reasoning that is possible} \cite{Belle_2020}.
+For example, Description Logics (DLs) such as OWL\footnote{\url{https://www.w3.org/2007/OWL/wiki/Direct_Semantics}} are used to reason over ontologies and knowledge graphs (KGs).
 However, one must accept a harsh trade-off between expressivity and complexity when choosing a DL flavor.
-Improving the performance of reasoning over ontologies and knowledge graphs that power search and information retrieval across the Web is particularly relevant to the Semantic Web community.
-Hitzler et al. report on the current research in this area \cite{Hitzler_Bianchi_Ebrahimi_Sarker_2020}.
+Improving the performance of reasoning over ontologies and knowledge graphs that power search and information retrieval across the web is particularly relevant to the Semantic Web community.
+Hitzler et al. \cite{Hitzler_Bianchi_Ebrahimi_Sarker_2020} report on recent research on neuro-symbolic integration in relation to the Semantic Web field, with a focus on the promises and possible benefits for both.

+The remainder of this manuscript is structured as follows.
+Section \ref{sec:preliminaries} offers a brief history of NLP in the context of reasoning.
+Several recent surveys and their contributions to NeSy are discussed in section \ref{sec:related_work}, and are intended as an introduction to the field.
+Our contribution is given in section \ref{sec:contributions}, which also details the goals of NeSy selected for this survey.
+Section \ref{methods} describes the research methods employed for searching and analysing relevant studies.
+In Section \ref{results} we analyze the results of the data extraction, how the studies reviewed fit into Henry Kautz's NeSy taxonomy \cite{Kautz}, and we propose a simplified nomenclature for describing Kautz's NeSy categories.
+Section \ref{discussion} discusses the limitations and challenges of the reviewed implementations.
+Section \ref{future} presents limitations of this work and future directions for NeSy in NLP, followed by the conclusion in Section \ref{conclusion}.